fabiooshiro/restQL-http/README.md

 curl -H "Content-Type: text/plain" localhost:9000/run-query -d "from planets as allPlanets"
 ```

-For a more complex example follow [this tutorial](http://doc.restql.b2w.io/#/restql/tutorial/intro)
+For a more complex example follow [this tutorial](http://doc.restql.b2w.io/#/restql/tutorial/intro).
+Alternatively you can use our [official docker image](https://hub.docker.com/r/b2wdigital/restql-http).

 ## Our query language
 The clause order matters when making restQL queries.
 The following is a full reference to the query syntax, available clauses and order.